siddharthtpatel/Basic-Online-Shopping-Portal/README.md

 Basic Online Shopping Portal

-The portals allows the user to add, edit and view student, faculty, department, courses and course enrollment details.
-It has a basic user interface for user to understand easily and and use the portal.
-All the clicks which lead to a different page are in blue colour and underlined.
+The portals allows you to lgin as a costumer and as an employee giving you option to buy and see all details respectively.
+It has a basic user interface for user to understand easily and use the portal.

 Database - MySQL Frontend - HTML, PHP, JavaScript & CSS